DataScienceUIBK/TriviaHG/README.md

 |  LLaMA - Vanilla  | 3.64 (72.8%) | 4.47 (89.4%) | 1.87 (37.4%) | 2.21 (44.2%) | 2.02 (40.4%) |

 ## Model Performance

-In this folder, there are the generated hints and their evaluation value for the convergence and familiarity quality attributes.
-In the table below, there are the results for the convergence and familiarity quality attributes for different models.
+In this folder, you'll find the generated hints and their evaluation values for convergence and familiarity quality attributes.
+Refer to the table below for the results across different models.

 |        Model        | Convergence | Familiarity |
 |---------------------|-------------|-------------|